langiocn/EPINTLM/README.md

-This repository contains the implementation of "EPINTLM: Residual Cross-Attention for Enhancer–Promoter Prediction with Pretrained k-mer Embeddings" for predicting enhancer–promoter interactions.
+This repository contains the implementation of "EPINTLM: Enhancer–Promoter Prediction with Pretrained k-mer Embeddings and Residual Cross-Attention" for predicting enhancer–promoter interactions.

-## Downloads
+## 1. Downloads
+Download the pretrained EPINTLM checkpoint required for evaluation and copy it into the `./checkpoints/` folder:
 | Resource | Link | Folder to place |
 |---------|------|----------------|
 | Model checkpoints | https://drive.google.com/drive/folders/18DHZgsJqupNTnWmPrRiA3F1SrMro2q_H?usp=sharing | ./checkpoints/ |

 ---

-## Feature Extraction
+## 2. Feature Extraction

 Before running the command below, make sure to edit the input file paths (FASTA, BED, and label files) for the specific cell line you want to evaluate in `feature_extraction/seqgendataset.py`.